pixelatedxp/discord-member-scraper/README.md

 When you run the script, it will ask you a few questions:

 ### 1. Your Discord Token
-This is like a password for your account.
 You can find it in your browser's developer tools.

 ### 2. Server ID
 The unique number for the Discord server you want to scan.